 The school site offered advantages for traffic circulation, ample play area and a prominent view from Loop 289 across the city park that adjoins it.
 But the park was also part of the 100-year flood plain which gave a limited available footprint for the building.
 So one of the first design challenges was to create the first, two-story elementary school in Lubbock.
 And do it in a way that did not overpower the residential neighborhood.

-Principal Kevin Booe said the Miller’s transparency and open heart as a teacher was an inspiration in the design.
+Principal Kevin Booe said that Miller’s transparency and an open heart as a teacher was an inspiration in the design.

 “The many windows of the new school reflect who the former educator Jayne Ann Miller was,” he said.